InsideLoop/InsideLoop/doc/LinearAlgebra.rst

        const il::int_t n1 = 2000;
        il::Array2D<double> A{n0, n, 0.0};
        il::Array2D<double> B{n, n1, 0.0};

        il::Array2D<double> C = il::dot(A, B);

 Blas
 ----

-Unfortunately, the previous :cpp:`il::dot` returns a tensor and therefore allocates some memory.
+Unfortunately, the previous function :cpp:`il::dot` returns a tensor and therefore allocates some memory.
 But sometimes it might be that we already have some memory allocated, or that we need to add the result of the product of 2 matrices to a third one which already exists.

 Some libraries such as Eigen provide very friendly ways to do this kind of operations using both operator overloading and template metaprogramming.
+The allow the user of their library to write code such as :cpp:`C += A * B`.
 Unfortunately, it makes programs that use them harder to debug and much harder to profile.
 Inside Loop has chosen a different way, with a syntax which is a bit less intuitive, but which allows to get the best performance with any